 Explain to students that this lesson begins a series of three lessons in which students conduct independent searches during class time and for homework.
-Inform students that each independent searches lesson (10.3.2 Lessons 7-9) has a different focus but includes all the steps of the research process taught in previous lessons.
+Inform students that each of these independent searches lessons (11.3.2 Lessons 7-9) has a different focus but includes all the steps of the research process taught in previous lessons.

-Students listen.
+• Students listen.

 Display and distribute the Conducting Independent Searches Checklist.
 Explain to students that the Conducting Independent Searches Checklist synthesizes all the criteria for an effective search into one list.
-Explain to students that for each of the three independent searches lessons, students will focus on two criteria to assess their research progress.
+Each of the three independent searches lessons will focus on two of the criteria to assess research progress.
 Inform students that for this lesson, criteria 1 and 2 are the focus.
 However, students should still consider all the research steps because all of the criteria are important in conducting effective research.
 Remind students that the skills necessary to meet the criteria have been taught throughout the previous lessons.

-▶ Students examine the Conducting Independent Searches Checklist.
+• Students examine the Conducting Independent Searches Checklist.

-Instruct students to read the criteria in the Conducting Independent Searches Checklist and then Turnand-Talk in pairs to consider the criteria's specific actions and any questions or clarification needed.
+Instruct students to read the criteria in the Conducting Independent Searches Checklist.
+Instruct students to form pairs to discuss the criteria's specific actions and any questions they have about the criteria.
 Instruct student pairs to answer the following questions before sharing out with the class.